 But, lets face it, not everyone is capable of doing this nor is so gifted, and quality prepared curriculum can be a blessing.
 There may be a lack of those with a teaching gift, and a good curriculum can run itself to a certain extent.

 A book I suggest on Bible teaching is: Effective Bible Teaching, by Wilhoit and Ryken, Baker Academic, 1988.
 Note it is by Baker Academic so it is not fluffy.
 It basically teaches Bible interpretation skills, and then shows you how to turn passages of the Bible into lessons.
 One key point is developing the “big idea” of the passage.
 The book is a great combination of the theoretical and the practical.
-Something I particularly like is that they give actual examples of how to do what they suggest.
-I find this is often lacking in other books that I’ve read on teaching – a great idea is given but then they don’t give you examples or illustrations of it.
+Something I particularly like is that they give examples of how to do what they suggest.
+I find this is often lacking in other books about teaching – a great idea is given but they don’t offer illustrations of it.

 Coming up with thoughtful questions can be tough.
 I’ll peruse through sources that feature questions.
-As said above, questions can be silly sometimes – but other times there are good ones.
+As said, questions can be silly – but other times there are good ones.
 Sometimes a poor or mediocre question will give me an idea for a better one that I might not have otherwise thought of.
 Learn to separate the wheat from the chaff.

 Well, those are my thoughts on this issue.
 Do you put together your own Bible studies?
 By the way, I don’t consider myself an expert by any means on putting together Bible studies!
 I’m also just getting back in the saddle after not doing much Bible teaching for several years (long story).